 Court Records are public, and are accessible by anyone.
 They include a court case file that includes a docket and any documents and filings filed in the case.
 You are able to access your court records on the website, or at Clerk of Court office where the case was filed.

 Each state maintains records of a person’s criminal background.
 These state databases are all linked so you can track criminal histories from other states.
-You are able to go to the El Dorado County Courthouse and inquire, or check the website.
+You are able to go to the El Dorado County Courthouse and inquire in person, or you can check the website.
 It is helpful to know the county the crime was committed in, and if it was in a different state entirely, you might have to pay a fee for a more complete search.

 A search of someone’s criminal history you are able to find out if a person has ever been arrested, charged or convicted for any of the following crimes: